 In the second study, participants were shown advertisements for products made from recycled plastic or a product manufactured by a company that is committed to recycling.
 The participants were 87.7 more likely to recycle if they saw the advertisement for a specific product made from recycled materials.

 When advertisements focused on transformation, not even explicitly mentioning a product, people were more likely to recycle.
+People recycle more when they know what the material will become

 In one of the last studies, the researchers monitored two college residence halls, one that had recycling signage promoting products made from recyclables and the other had generic recycling ads.